 Studies that only reported cost per hospital (not per patient), or only reported average cost effectiveness without disaggregated costs and effects were excluded.
 Literature reviews, abstracts, posters, letters, editorials, comment articles, unpublished studies and studies not in English were excluded.
-Studies published before 2003: and studies from non-OECD countries or the USA were also excluded, on the basis that the applicability of such studies to the present UK NHS context is likely to be too low for them to be helpful for decision-making.
+Studies published before 2002 and studies from non-OECD countries or the USA were also excluded, on the basis that the applicability of such studies to the present UK NHS context is likely to be too low for them to be helpful for decision-making.

 Remaining health economic studies were prioritised for inclusion based on their relative applicability to the development of this guideline and the study limitations.
-However, in this guideline, no economic studies were excluded on the basis that more applicable evidence was available.
+For example, if a high quality, directly applicable UK analysis was available, then other less relevant studies may not have been included.
+Where exclusions occurred on this basis, this is noted in the relevant evidence report.

-For more details about the assessment of applicability and methodological quality see Table 8 below and the economic evaluation checklist (appendix H of the NICE guidelines manual) and the health economics review protocol, which can be found in each of the evidence reports.
+For more details about the assessment of applicability and methodological quality see Table 7 below and the economic evaluation checklist (appendix H of the NICE guidelines manual2) and the health economics review protocol, which can be found in each of the evidence reports.